hpc/hpc-collab/README.md

 Virtualbox, in particular, requires substantial RAM (>32Gb) and storage (~36Gb) for the default cluster recipe's run-time.
 During ingestion of prerequisites, ~20Gb storage is needed for a temporary local copy of a CentOS repository.

 The <EM>vc</EM> and <EM>vx</EM> clusters build in ~90 minutes on an Intel core i5 laptop with 64Gb RAM, assuming that the initial repository rsync and tarball creation of <EM>tarballs/repos.tgz</EM> is complete and successful.

+Use <EM>make prereq</EM> to validate the known storage space issues.
+Monitoring virtual memory footprints of the cluster images is also necessary.